mcds-cmu/11637/_includes/syllabus/assessment.md

 There are three components to the final exam: the coding, the write-up, and the conceptual quiz.
 The format of the coding component is similar to the seven prior projects.
 There is no limit to the number of submissions on Sail() for the coding component.
 The final grade of this component is based on the most recent submission, not the submission with the highest score.

 There is a set of write-up questions at the end of the coding component.
 Students type the responses directly into the notebook and submit a pdf or images of such work to Gradescope for manual grading.
-The conceptual component of the final exam is administered on OLI.
+The conceptual component of the final exam is administered on OLI Torus.
 It is a summative assessment of all conceptual materials taught in the course.
 This component is independent of the coding and the write-up components.
 It can be started at any time during the final exam period.

 All three components of the final exam must be completed within the final exam window.
 Strictly no extension will be granted for the final exam.